marcizhu/Cereal/README.md

 Once this is done, your project should compile without any problems!

 ## Status
 This library is actively maintained.
 We are basically testing the library, improving its features and making sure everything works as intended.
-More than **4,000 tests** make sure this library is stable and that no new bugs are introduced.
+More than **8,000 assertions** and 20 tests make sure this library is stable and that no new bugs are introduced.

+This tests are executed after each push commit, and the status is displayed as a green tick or red mark next to each commit.
+You can see the details for each test case.

 Right now, the library is ready to be used in any application.
 As far as we know, it is 100% bug free and fully cross-platform, compiling in Microsoft Windows Vista/7/8/8.1/10, Linux Debian/Ubuntu/Mint/Kali, and MacOS High Sierra.